yihui/yihui.org/content/en/2017-12-04-test-tinytex.md

 Over the past week, I worked extremely hard on a small project that I had wished to work on for several years.
 It is called [TinyTeX](https://github.com/yihui/tinytex).
 The two basic goals of this project are:

-1. Provide a small version of TeX Live that is easy to maintain (one command to rule them all).
+1. Provide a lightweight version of TeX Live that is easy to maintain (one command to rule them all).

 1. Make it hassle-free for R users to compile LaTeX documents, e.g., you do not need to worry how many times you should run `pdflatex`.
 In particular, R Markdown users should no longer worry about missing LaTeX packages, because they can be automatically installed in most cases.